aui3/neighborhood-map/README.md

 The search bar provides functionality to filter results from the list.
 You may filter the list based upon the name of the restaurant.

 When a restaurant name is clicked, the marker corresponding to the retaurant is centered in the map.

+The <b>Toggle Display List</b> button will hide or display the list view of the places.